Excessive Workloads During the Covid-19 Pandemic

 - Structure to your day will help with self-discipline and the feeling of accomplishment.

-- It is tempting to not take a lunch break, but it is so important to make every effort to practice self-care and to be kind to yourself.
+- With excessive workloads, it’s tempting to not take a lunch break, but it is so important to make every effort to practice self-care and to be kind to yourself.
 A lunch break should be structured into your day and deemed an absolute necessity.
 You will reap the rewards as a break from work to refresh and reenergise will make for a much more productive afternoon.

 - Make it a priority to have a change of scenery and go for a walk for 30 minutes.
 Staring at the same four walls and computer screen will do little for your wellbeing and taking regular breaks for fresh air will certainly help.